The Importance of Benchmarking During Pre-Planning

 So you’ve built your top-down plan using planning packages and established your durations using the Knowledge Library Benchmarks.
 You’ve then used this deliverable-based plan as a framework against which to flesh out detailed work using activities, logic, and so forth.

 So how exactly does marrying the two help?
-Well think about this: when you execute a project, you track performance by comparing your plan to your actual execution – this tells you how successfully you are executing your project.
+Well think about this: when you execute a project, you track performance by comparing your plan to your actual execution – this tells you how successful you are executing your project.
 Well, now you can do the same for planning – by measuring your detailed plan against your benchmarked deliverable plan, for the first time, you can measure HOW REALISTIC AND ACHIEVABLE THE PLAN IS.
 That’s a huge step forward in the science of project planning.
 We haven’t changed how to build a CPM schedule.
 Instead, we are now providing a means of measuring the realism of that CPM plan by remembering the importance of benchmarking during pre-planning.

 Start with a realistic and achievable plan and you are already on the route to success before you’ve even started execution.